 Dynamic toolset

 The dynamic toolset is the low-token mode for GitLab MCP Server.
-It keeps the complete GitLab action catalog available, but shows your AI client only three public tools:
+It keeps the complete GitLab action catalog available, but shows your AI client only two public tools:

 | Tool | What it does |